Building a Model for Returns

 This is already enough setup to do some interesting math, but the real meat comes from extending the definition of our model.

 We recognize that daily returns for assets do not tell the full story.
-Rather, they are a snapshot at a resolution of Δt=1textday\Delta t = 1 text{day}.
-Thus, daily returns or log returns are not the atomic random variables!
+Rather, they are a snapshot at a resolution of Δt=1 day\Delta t = 1 \text{ day}.
+Thus, daily returns (simple or log) cannot be the atomic random variables!
 Just like how annual return is a random quantity constructed from random daily returns, so too are daily returns merely a summary of higher frequency trading.
 In the limit, we consider trading to occur continuously.

 I like to think of it this way: by defining the sample space and probability measure at a particular time horizon, what we’re really doing is setting the parameters of a distribution at that time horizon.
 Then, we analyze the properties of the model at discrete interval lengths kΔtk \, \Delta t to find a continuous map MM from time to the distribution.